 We anticipate that our expenses will increase in the next years in connection with our ongoing activities.
 In particular, we anticipate that we might expand our sales and marketing efforts for GOHIBIC(vilobelimab) in the United States, we might advance our Phase III clinical development program with vilobelimab in PG, pursue the further clinical development for INF904 and will advance preparation of necessary submission documents for additional regulatory submissions to the EMA and for a full BLA submission to the FDA beyond the received the EUA as granted by the FDA in April 2023 for GOHIBIC (vilobelimab).
 We will also explore clinical development of vilobelimab in several other indications.
 We also plan to continue clinical development of INF904 and to initiate Phase II clinical trials once we selected the appropriate indications.
 We also plan to continue preclinical development of IFX002.
 We plan to initiate new research and preclinical development efforts.
 If clinical data is supportive, we may seek marketing approval for any product candidates that we successfully develop.
 Additionally, we will validate our manufacturing process for vilobelimab to be able to apply for marketing authorization and to be able to provide commercial grade product.
-In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to establishing sales, marketing, distribution and other commercial infrastructure to commercialize such products.
-Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce, or eliminate our research and development programs or future commercialization collaborations, strategic alliances, licensing arrangements and government grants.
+In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to establishing sales, marketing, distribution and other commercial infrastructure to

+Until such time, if ever, that we can generate substantial meaningful product revenues, we expect to finance our cash needs through a combination of equity offerings, debt financings, royalty-based financings, future collaborations, strategic alliances, licensing arrangements and government grants.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the interest of our current shareholders will be diluted, and the terms of these securities may include voting or other rights that adversely affect your rights as an ordinary shareholder.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, or declaring dividends.
 If we raise funds through additional collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
 Money received through government grants may require us to provide our product, if approved by regulatory authorities, at unfavorable conditions in such jurisdictions.